10XGenomics/HumanColonCancer_VisiumHD/README.md

 ```

 ### FlexSingleCell.R
-R script used to process the FLEX single cell data.
+R script used to process the single cell (Flex Gene Expression) data.
 It takes the outputs from [*cellranger aggr*](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-3p-aggr).

 Given the dataset's large size, we adopted the sketch-based analysis approach in Seurat<sup>1</sup> v5 [sketched-based analysis](https://satijalab.org/seurat/articles/seurat5_sketch_analysis), sampling 15% of the entire dataset (~37,000 cells) for downstream analysis.
 After completing the analysis on the subsampled data, we extended it to the entire single cell dataset.

-The script saves the full processed Seurat object and the Metadata for plotting purposes in the Figure scripts.
+The script saves the full processed Seurat object and the metadata for plotting purposes in the Figure scripts.

 ```R
 saveRDS(ColonCancer_Flex,file='~/Outputs/Flex/FlexSeuratV5.rds') # Full Seurat Object